altunixon/wips/lns/altina_ln/ASP-22-Chapter_2_To_Rebel_or_Accede.md

 "Shya!?"<br/>

-Becker flew.
+Becker flew.<br/>

-His back hit the dining hall's wall.
+His back hit the dining hall's wall.<br/>

-The sabre and the short barreled gun rolled on the floor.
+The sabre and the short barreled gun rolled on the floor.<br/>

-Thankfully, it didn't misfire.
+Thankfully, it didn't misfire.<br/>

-Blood flowed out from the battered nose.
+Blood flowed out from the battered nose.<br/>

 "Woah...
 Blood...
 From my...
 Nose...
 Blood....
 My nose!?"<br/>

 "I will only say one thing to you!"<br/>

-Becker pressed his nose and looked up.
+Becker pressed his nose and looked up.<br/>

-Altina was standing before him.
+Altina was standing before him.<br/>

-Pointing at him.
+Pointing at him.<br/>

 "I would rather die than negotiate with bad guys!"<br/>

-Becker slid down the wall he was leaning against and collapsed onto the ground.
+Becker slid down the wall he was leaning against and collapsed onto the ground.<br/>

-Evrard and Eric restrained Becker and Boislow immediately.
+Evrard and Eric restrained Becker and Boislow immediately.<br/>

-The guards on patrol finally showed up.
+The guards on patrol finally showed up.<br/>

 Clarisse seemed mentally exhausted, so she was escorted to her room to rest.
-Eric was sent to look after her.
+Eric was sent to look after her.<br/>

 Becker and Boislow were tied up and surrounded by soldiers.
-They were sent to the dungeons by Evrard.
+They were sent to the dungeons by Evrard.<br/>

 In the end--

-Only Regis, Altina and Jerome were left in the dining hall.
+Only Regis, Altina and Jerome were left in the dining hall.<br/>

 "Let them cool their heads...
 Send them back to the capital after the escort officer's wounds heal...
 The disciplinary report against them will follow too."<br/>